 Employment Practices Liability can help cover your business entity, directors and employees if you are accused of wrongful termination, harassment, discrimination or other employment-related offenses.

-Liability coverage is just one component in a full menu of business insurance available from Farmers.
+General liability coverage is just one component in a full menu of business insurance available from Farmers.
 Your agent can also discuss coverage options for other possible risks like:

 A small fire in your shop’s work area causes structural damage and destroys inventory.